SimonJackson24/AMSLPR/AMSLPR_Analysis_Summary.md

 ## Conclusion

-The comprehensive analysis and improvements to the AMSLPR recognition module have successfully transformed it from a fragile, error-prone system into a robust, production-ready solution.
+The comprehensive analysis and improvements to the VisiGate recognition module have successfully transformed it from a fragile, error-prone system into a robust, production-ready solution.
 The systematic approach to debugging, combined with comprehensive error handling and fallback mechanisms, has ensured high reliability and maintainability.

 The system now provides:
 - **99.5% uptime** with comprehensive error recovery